TrebledJ/trebledj.github.io/content/posts/programming/mini-projects/2024-05-23-optimising-web-icons-for-fun.md

 Moreover, if the file is guaranteed to *not* change (e.g. a versioned library asset), then the server can return a high browser cache duration, typically 1 year.
 Subsequent requests can just reuse the downloaded file.
 {% endalert %}

 The [original](https://cdnjs.cloudflare.com/ajax/libs/font-awesome/6.4.2/css/all.min.css) [files](https://cdnjs.cloudflare.com/ajax/libs/font-awesome/6.4.2/webfonts/fa-solid-900.woff2) are delivered over a CDN.
-On the other hand, the minified files are served from Cloudflare Pages.
-Further, CF Pages may perform modify the URL/request/response via Page Rules or Cache Rules, and this built-in server-side processing takes a toll on the response speed.
+On the other hand, the minified files are served from Cloudflare Pages, which aren't optimised for low-latency delivery.
+Further, CF Pages may modify the URL/request/response via Page Rules or Cache Rules, and this extra server-side processing takes a toll on the response speed.

 I benchmarked the response speed of delivery by CDN versus the site directory.
 The methodology is simple: collect download times from multiple points around the world, repeat this a couple times, and find the median.
 And we perform this for 6 different asset files.